-Set aside time each day for kids to read the day's news and post comments to the class' chat forum.
-Be sure to check out the separate Teachers Guide for questions related to the articles, scope and sequence, and suggested discussion questions.
+Teachers could also set aside time each day for students to do independent reading, complete the associated activities (like submitting a drawing), and post comments to the class's chat forum (app only).
+Be sure to check out the separate Teacher's Guide for questions related to the articles, scope and sequence, and suggested discussion questions.
 Teachers can set Lexile levels individually for students, and teachers can customize the questions related to each article.
-If time doesn't permit daily news time in class, teachers can encourage parents to load the free version on their home devices and have kids read for homework a few nights per week.Continue reading Show less
+If time doesn't permit daily news time in class, teachers can encourage reading at home via the free app or website (login required).Continue reading Show less

-News-O-Matic EDU is a daily news and activity app for kids in grades 2–5.
-Teachers and kids can read five current events articles daily, answer questions, chat with classmates about the stories, and send comments or questions to the editor.
-Topics include everything from religion and politics to scientific discoveries and kid entrepreneurs.
+News-O-Matic EDU is a daily news and activity app for kids.
+Teachers and students can read a new current event article each weekday (every week of the year), answer questions, chat with classmates about the stories, and send comments or questions to the editor.
+Topics include everything from politics to pop culture to scientific discoveries.

 Key Standards Supported

 Explain how specific images (e.g., a diagram showing how a machine works) contribute to and clarify a text.